Modena Cathedral

 Modena Cathedral (Cattedrale Metropolitana di Santa Maria Assunta e San Geminiano but colloquially known as simply Duomo di Modena) is a Roman Catholic cathedral in Modena, Italy, dedicated to the Assumption of the Virgin Mary and Saint Geminianus.
 Formerly the seat of the Diocese, later Archdiocese, of Modena, it has been since 1986 the archiepiscopal seat of the Archdiocese of Modena-Nonantola.
 Consecrated in 1184, it is an important Romanesque building in Europe, and along with its bell tower, the Torre della Ghirlandina, is designated as a World Heritage Site.

 History

 Since the 5th century, two churches had existed on the site of the present cathedral: the discovery of the burial site of Saint Geminianus, Modena's patron saint, led to the destruction of those churches and building of this cathedral by 1099.
-The initial design and direction was provided by an architect known as Lanfranco, little else is known about this architect.
+The initial design and direction was provided by an architect known as Lanfranco, about whom little else is known.
 The Saint's remains are still exhibited in the cathedral's crypt.
 The present cathedral was consecrated by Pope Lucius III on July 12, 1184.
 This is also the place where Modena kept Bologna's Bucket from the War of the Bucket.